Pritchard was born in 1948, started composing at the age of

 1979 Nephalauxis was performed at the Warsaw Autumn

-was the beginning of a fruitful musical relationship with many
+Festival, the beginning of a fruitful musical relationship with many

 Polish musicians and festivals that was to develop over the